 First Michal just offered the oils from outside the cage, at a distance where Adam did not feel threatened.
 His first oils were carrot seed (Daucus carota, repairs cells, and lift feelings of depression or frustration) and helichrysum (Helichrysum Italicum, anti-inflammatory, repairs broken capillaries, supports bone repair).
 Both these oils also support healthy liver function, which is important after accidents and medical procedures.

 Adam showed a very strong interest in the helichrysum, and through the process of offering the oil, as Michal waited quietly and patiently outside his cage with healing intention, he started to trust her.
 After a couple of days of this Michali felt comfortable enough to allow him to lick the diluted oil off her fingers.
 She also offered him comfrey base oil ( Symphytum officinalis a herb famous for its ability to aid healing of broken bones), which he allowed her to rub into his leg.
 In exchange he would clean under her finger nails.

 As time progressed, Michal came up with the idea of putting the oil in a syringe, so he could drink from it, and taught Adam to return the syringe when he was done.
 He was offered comfrey base oil, and the helichrysum diluted 1 drop in 5 ml of calendual oil every other day for the next 10 days.
 He loved his oils and would take about 1 ml of each at a session.
 Here’s a short clip of him taking the oil, it’s not the best quality but you get the idea.

 Everyone at the refuge, including the vet, was amazed at Adam’s recovery time.
-He was returned to his large enclosure and his monkey friends at the end of January, where he lives happily to this day.
+He was returned to his large enclosure and his monkey friends within 3 weeks.
 Michali no longer works there (she’s healing all sorts of animals these days) but whenever she goes to visit she gets a free manicure.